State Route 2 – Angeles National Forest Emergency Highway Repairs Complete

 Benefits

-The areas of reconstruction will be reinforced and stabilized with the intent to prevent future highway, slope and embankment failures in the same locations and maintain a safe travel route.
+The areas of reconstruction were reinforced and stabilized with the intent to prevent future highway, slope and embankment failures in the same locations and maintain a safe travel route.

 Parameters

-SR-2 remains closed from Islip Saddle (postmile 64.1) to Vincent Gulch (postmile 74.7) to complete construction of two retaining walls and collapsed roadway.
-That section may remain closed until the end of summer 2025.
+SR-2 remained closed from Islip Saddle (postmile 64.1) to Vincent Gulch (postmile 74.7) to complete construction of two retaining walls and collapsed roadway.
+That section reopened to the public on Friday, August 29.

-Q: Why is it taking so long to repair?
+Q: Why did it take so long to repair?

 A: Members of the Caltrans (District 7) Geotechnical Division had to review damaged sections of highway in person and through drone aerial video to assess damage that continued to change and increase every time it rained.
 The Design Division must create plans to repair every section of damage and for the construction of new retaining walls.
 The Environmental Division had to secure permits from state and federal agencies.